Feel stressed? Try lunch break video-bites

 A short introductory video on Public Information Requests (or Freedom of Information Act requests).
 Simply stated, you might want send in a request to gather information about your school district as follows.
 If you can’t find information that relates to your child’s education, PIRs may be the answer.
 Teacher training, vendor contracts, number of evaluations in a year, for example.
 You can find out how many children with Autism received an behavior assessment in the last 3 months.

-Watch for updates to this page on many different subjects in Special Education for the busy IEP Parent and more from your Advocate!
+Watch for updates to this page on many different subjects in Special Education for you, the busy IEP Parent and more from your Advocate!

 Questions?
 Speaker inquiries?